krzysztofdudek/ai-minion/README.md

 Welcome! 👋 This repository showcases a specialized set of instructions, `prompt.md`, designed to empower AI agents (like those in Cursor or similar environments) to perform complex tasks with enhanced systematism, predictability, and effectiveness.

-The primary goal is to demonstrate and refine a detailed "persona" or rule set that guides an AI agent acting as a versatile **AI Worker/Minion**.
+The primary goal is to demonstrate and refine a detailed "persona" or rule set that guides an AI agent acting as a versatile **AI Minion**.
 This is achieved by providing a comprehensive playbook, `prompt.md`, which defines a specific role, a rigorous workflow, and precise interaction patterns for tackling various assignments. 🧠

 ## The Core: `prompt.md` 🧑‍🔧

 The cornerstone of this repository is [`prompt.md`](./prompt.md).
-This document meticulously outlines a strict, step-by-step process for the AI worker, covering:
+This document meticulously outlines a strict, step-by-step process for the AI minion, covering:

 *   **Requirement Analysis:** Understanding stakeholder needs and performing initial clarity checks.
 *   **Context & System Review:** Thoroughly investigating existing systems, codebase (if applicable), or relevant information.